poucotm/Verilog-Gadget/README.md

 		endmodule

 		--> generate

 		test #(.WIDTH(WIDTH)) inst_test (.a(a), .b(b));
 ```

 * **Verilog Gadget: Generate Testbench**
-	- Parse module ports in currently open file
+	- It parses module ports in currently open file
-	- Generate a simple testbench with its instance and signals
+	- It generates a simple testbench with its instance and signals
 	- Testbench will be generated as a systemverilog file
 	- Support Verilog-1995, Verilog-2001 style ports and parameters
 ```Verilog